Tom-Paye/vision_based_robot_evasion/README.md

 6th goal: Perform robot control to apply the calculated force
   -  / Talk to Curdin's controller over ros2

-7th goal : redo fusion so it actually runs instead of stuttering pathetically
+7th goal : / redo fusion so it actually runs instead of stuttering pathetically

 8th goal: incorporate 3D models, or show that it is unnecessary
   - body fitting models which are accurate and SAFE
   - infer body proportions using learned estimators?

 9th goal: Make it run smoothly
-  - Look for bottlenecks in CPU, GPU, RAM and disable power saving policy
+  - / Look for bottlenecks in CPU, GPU, RAM and disable power saving policy
-  - Check for waiting behavior between the nodes, make sure they are completely independent
+  - / Check for waiting behavior between the nodes, make sure they are completely independent

+10th goal : Package for use by others
+  - Centralize all runtime parameters for easier tuning
+  - Write doc
+  - homogenize spring forces with Curdin

+11th goal : Smarter repulsion
+  - vary repulsion distances according to position request and joint speed, to limit unnecessary movement and enable handoffs
+  - add a force component returning the robot to its 'neutral' state, steering away from singular positions
+  - kalman filter the input bodies to get accurate cartesian speeds and further refine the damper between body and robot

 For optimal performance:
 Cameras high up